 For food manufacturers within the confectionery industry it is of great importance to create and monitor stringent hygiene guidelines.
 Neogen offers the first AOAC approved ATP testing system, AccuPoint® Advanced, which can help manufacturers validate their cleaning methods.
 It also assists with the monitoring of a cleaning plan created according to HACCP guidelines.
 The AccuPoint Advanced Hygiene Monitoring System from Neogen also allows manufactures to test the cleanliness of their production equipment and facility and approval from the AOAC Research Institute confirms that AccuPoint Advanced performs according to documented claims and provides increased confidence and method reproducibility information.

-Neogen understands that a large quantity of the ingredients that chocolate manufacturers work into their products are raw materials, such as cocoa beans and almonds, which increases the risk for Salmonella and E. coli contamination.
-Neogen’s Acumedia® provides a wide range of dehydrated culture media which can be used to detect Salmonella and E. coli among other things.
+Neogen understands that a large quantity of the ingredients used by chocolate manufacturers to create their products are raw materials, such as cocoa beans and almonds, which increases the risk for Salmonella and E. coli contamination.
+Neogen Culture Media offers a wide range of culture media products to help support the confectionery industry's needs.

 If you are looking for a contract laboratory service partner, Neogen’s UK based food testing laboratory offers analysis for allergens, GMO, Marine Biotoxins, Mycotoxins, Norovirus and Meat Speciation.
 We can offer a variety of turnaround times and our continual investment in new technologies ensures our range of UKAS accredited testing addresses existing and emerging food safety testing requirements.